How Much Does It Cost to Remove Japanese Knotweed?

 Number of Tradespeople

 In most cases, one specialist is hired to deal with Japanese knotweed removal.
 However, for larger projects, two or several tradespeople will be needed.
-The more people hired, the higher your labour expenses will be.
+The more people you hire, the higher your labour expenses will be.

 Of course, with more people on the job, the quicker it will take.
 For this reason, whether the number of tradespeople will impact the cost overall by increasing it or decreasing it will depend on how well the tradespeople work together.